-Nearly 70 per cent of NABERS-rated office buildings are expected to see their energy rating drop over the next year due to an upgrade in the rating methodology, experts warn.
+Fewer than one per cent of NABER-rated office buildings will see their energy rating drop by 0.5 stars of more over the next year due to an update in the rating calculations, experts warn.

 As commercial real estate assets, these office buildings will also face value reductions, and this is likely to affect both new and old buildings.

-The buildings most at risk from the changes that come into effect next July are those that rely too heavily on energy consumption through natural gas.
+The buildings most at risk from the changes that come into effect next July are those that rely too heavily on energy consumption through natural gas, or are inefficient with their electricity consumption.

 A NABERS Energy rating is compulsory whenever an office building larger than 1000 square metres is being sold or leased.
 NABERS provides a rating from one to six stars for energy efficiency.
 A six-star rating demonstrates market-leading performance.